Nina Ahmad: Career

-Campaigns
+Political career

 2017 congressional election

 In November 2017, Ahmad announced her resignation as Deputy Mayor to launch a primary challenge against Bob Brady.
 She later withdrew after redistricting moved her out of the district.

 2018 Lieutenant Governor election

 In February 2018, after redistricting, Ahmad withdrew from the congressional race to announce that she would challenge incumbent Lieutenant Governor Mike Stack to run alongside Tom Wolf in the 2018 Pennsylvania gubernatorial election.
 She placed second with 23.8% of the vote, losing to John Fetterman, who would go on to win in the general election.

 2020 Auditor General election

 In October 2019, Ahmad announced her candidacy for Pennsylvania Auditor General after Democratic incumbent Eugene DePasquale declined to seek re-election and instead ran for Pennsylvania's 10th congressional district.
 Ahmad defeated five other candidates to win the Democratic primary, receiving 36% of the vote.

 In the general election, Ahmad faced Republican Timothy DeFoor.
 Given that Ahmad is Bangladeshi American and DeFoor is African American, the election meant that the victor would be the first person of color to be elected to statewide executive office in Pennsylvania.
 DeFoor went on to win the general election in November, defeating Ahmad by under 209,000 votes.